K3WLBUDDY/DARE-Engine/README.md

 * CEGUI
   - Rudimentary Graphical User Interface

+# Current State of the Project
+  While the Shaders and Textures work, the GUI and the Release version of the project are yet to be implemented

 # Notes
 * Currently the project supports only x64 Operating Systems.
 An x86 compatible build is in the works and will be uploaded soon